aneeshyalgi/Star-Wars-App/README.md

 # Star-Wars-App with Flutter
 With this app, you can share your opinion about the latest Star Wars gossips, share memes, and much more

-You can download the apk here: https://1drv.ms/u/s!An3OLJ7n0CjElP1UMK4jeEnyTKNT1g?e=l6dNcZ
+Here is the link to download the app: https://appdistribution.firebase.dev/i/552d3069d35cc07f